Project Lead & Developer

 Rafael dedicated most of his adult life to helping people and companies take their ideas to the web, first as a developer and now as a Customer Advocate at GravityKit.
 He will do his best to help you too, all the while sipping a Spritz Veneziano in Northern Italy, where he currently lives with his family.

-Casey is GravityKit’s resident content creator.
-He’s been a WordPress lover ever since launching his first blog more than 6 years ago.
+Casey is the Marketing Coordinator at GravityKit.
+He’s been a WordPress lover ever since launching his first blog more than 7 years ago.
 Casey has lived and worked in London and Beijing, but feels most at home in Cape Town, South Africa, where he’s originally from.

 Floaty loves GravityKit because he likes to see things through his helmet: Earth from orbit, the stars of the Milky Way, and Gravity Forms entries on his website.